An optimal test for strategic interaction in social and economic network formation between heterogeneous agents: Simulation

 Observe that for $H:=i_{1}i_{2},\ldots,i_{l}$, the adjacency matrix entries $D_{i_{1}i_{2}},D_{i_{3}i_{2}},\ldots,D_{i_{l}i_{l-1}}$ alternate between ones and zeros (or zeros and ones).
 This observation suggests a method of constructing an alternating walk via a sequence of ``hops" across the adjacency matrix: pick row $i_{1}$ of the adjacency matrix and move horizontally to column $i_{2}$, where $i_{2}$ corresponds to one of the agents to which $i_{1}$ directs a link, next move vertically to row $i_{3}$, where $i_{3}$ is an agent which does not direct a link to $i_{2}$, and so on.\footnote{This description is essentially due to \cite[][p.
 124]{Tao_NS16}.} We call the horizontal moves \textit{active steps} and vertical moves \textit{passive steps}.
 Figure \ref{fig: constructing_alternating_walks} provides an example construction.
 The different cases in Definition \ref{def:alternating_walk} correspond to walks beginning/ending with passive/active steps.

 The length of an alternating walk equals the number of ordered dyads used to define it.
-An important type of alternating walk, which following \cite{Tao_NS16}, we call an \textit{alternating cycle}, is central to our algorithm. \begin{definition}{\textsc{(Alternating Cycle)}} The alternating walk $C$ is an alternating cycle if $i_{1}=i_{l}$ and $C$ has even length. \end{definition}
+An important type of alternating walk, which following \cite{Tao_NS16}, we call an \textit{alternating cycle}, is central to our algorithm.